stepanataccolade/docsv2/sources/pipelines/overview.md

 **Always use the best tools for the job**

-Our pipelines are heterogeneous, i.e. they support all tools and services that you might want to use for your deployment workflows.
+Our pipelines are heterogeneous, i.e. they natively integrate with all tools and services that you might want to use for your deployment workflows.
 Want to switch from HipChat to Slack?
 Configure it in less than 5 minutes.
 Want to deploy to a different cloud endpoint?
 Also configured in less than 5 mins!

 **Ship cloud native and traditional applications in a unified pipeline**